David Rizzio: The takers in hand

 On 19 March, the Privy Council sent letters summoning several men who were suspected of involvement, requiring they attend in Edinburgh to answer questions and charges.
 These included those in Randolph's list and others such as William Tweedie of Drummelzier, Adam Tweedy of Drava, and John Somerville of Cambusnethan.

-On 8 June, the Queen's advocates John Spens of Condie and Robert Crichton of Eliock proclaimed some the suspects were rebels and had had fled.
+On 8 June, the Queen's advocates John Spens of Condie and Robert Crichton of Eliock proclaimed some the suspects were rebels and had fled.
 It would be unlawful to help them.
 The lawyers included the names of some Edinburgh craftsmen, William Jonston, a bow maker, a shoemaker Thomas Broun, and the cutler James Young who made sword blades.

 John Carmichael of Meadowflat, later Captain of Crawford, was given a remission or pardon in 1574 for his "art and part" in the detention of Mary at Holyrood from the 9 to 11 March 1566.